 PTSD – What is it?

-PTSD is typically associated with men and women returning from active military duty, but anyone – man, woman, and child – can experience symptoms of PTSD after a variety of emotional or physical traumas occur.
-People experience PTSD after first-hand experience, witnessing an event, or just learning about a terrifying event.
-Events such as a near-death experience, witnessing a death or finding someone who has died, violent crime, or physical assault – just to name a few.
+PTSD is typically associated with men and women (mostly men) returning from active military duty, but anyone – man, woman, and child – can experience symptoms of PTSD after an emotional or physical trauma.

 Experiencing PTSD is nothing to be ashamed of.